Popsicool/Python_Challenges/README.md

 # Python_Challenges

-A repository for collection of python challenges i come accross
+A repository for collection of python challenges i come accross, majorly on codewars